openbabel/documentation/Fingerprints/spectrophore.rst

 The calculation of a |spec_tm| starts by calculating the atomic contributions of each property from which one wants to calculate a
-|spec| from.
+|spec|.
 In the current implementation, four atomic properties are
 converted into a |spec|; these four properties include the atomic partial charges, the atomic lipophilicities, the atomic shape deviations and the atomic electrophilicities.
 The atomic partial charges and atomic electrophilicity